OSVR/OSVR-Specs-and-Proposals/Interface Class Specifications/Locomotion/InterfaceSpec-Locomotion.md

 - A 2D vector containing the current user's perceived/simulated velocity, in the world coordinate system, in meters/second.

 #### Rationale
-This appears to be the general base format of output from such devices.
-It would be the most common report, likely reported by all devices in this class.
+This is the general base format of output from such devices.
+It is the most common report, likely reported by all devices in this class.

 ### NavigationPosition
 #### Data
 - A 2D vector containing the user's current perceived/simulated position, in the world coordinate system, in meters, relative to an arbitrary starting position.

 #### Rationale
-This effectively is the integral of velocity.
+This is an optional message, only sent if the device itself measures it, or if an analysis plugin computes it.
+It is effectively is the integral of velocity.
 However, particularly for active devices, if an application does not perform integration at least as fast as the device is sampling, substantial error is foreseen.

-An application would likely compute a "delta-position" at its convenience, rather than explicitly using the position directly.
-Devices could report this themselves (particularly in active devices where this can be directly measured), or an analysis plugin could perform the integration to add these messages to
+To use this interface, an application would likely compute a "delta-position" at its convenience, rather than explicitly using the position directly.
+Devices could report this themselves (particularly in active devices where this can be directly measured), or an analysis plugin could perform the integration to add these messages to a device that doesn't report them.

 ## Open issues

 - Is it correct to limit this class to the 2D ground plane?
 - Coordinate system: world coordinates have `x` to the user's right and `z` pointing "backwards".
 OK to ask for data in this format?
 - Conceptualized as an input-only device - correct?
 Wikipedia's ODT page suggests that whole body inertia forces can be applied, and slope could be displayed.
-- What is the Cyberith haptic feedback?
-- Is this really distinct enough from Tracker to merit a separate interface class, or can description with JSON provide sufficient differentiation?
-The reported data appears to be a strict subset of Tracker (two dimensions of translational velocity and two dimensions of translational position).
+This would be reasonable to add at a later date.

 ## Other resources
 - <http://vrwiki.wikispaces.com/Locomotion+devices>